The ABLE/GED/ESOL program is dedicated to providing the necessary resources and support needed to:

 - Transition students into Tri- C

 Our program is open to individuals needing to improve their education and to enhance their future earning capabilities.
-Preparation and testing sessions are offered at various times throughout the week to accommodate the needs of adults, working parents, dislocated workers, ex-offenders, and non-native speakers of the English language.
-Primary instruction is provided through lectured curriculum, and is reinforced by using specialized software via the computer.
+Classes are offered at various times throughout the week to accommodate the needs of adults, working parents, dislocated workers, ex-offenders, and non-native speakers of the English language.
+The program is free and is funded with Federal and State grants through the Board of Regents.

 ABLE (Adult Basic Literacy Education)